 Long Island Divorce Attorneys Protect Your 401(k)

-Aggressive representation secures your retirement assets
+Aggressive representation to help secures your retirement assets

 The case for sharing retirement benefits under New York’s Domestic Relations Law

 It is settled law that the dependent spouse of a provider with a retirement plan is entitled to a fair share of the plan’s proceeds.
 Among the factors the court must consider during equitable distribution are three points germane to retirement asset division: